MonitexInc/front-end-guidelines/README.md

 ## Front End QA Checklist

-A [master template checklist](https://docs.google.com/spreadsheets/d/1jy020o6_uIVHppS_gWNU2brc3kitY9-nurguiqKomJo/edit?usp=sharing) has been created to set clear expectations for the frot end work being produced by Bitbuy.
+A [master template checklist](https://docs.google.com/spreadsheets/d/1jy020o6_uIVHppS_gWNU2brc3kitY9-nurguiqKomJo/edit?usp=sharing) has been created to set clear expectations for the front end work being produced by Bitbuy.

 ### Using the checklist

-When starting a QA phase for a page or set of pages, create a copy of the [master template checklist](https://docs.google.com/spreadsheets/d/1jy020o6_uIVHppS_gWNU2brc3kitY9-nurguiqKomJo/edit?usp=sharing) and rename to include the JIRA ticket ID, QA round, and ` - Front end QA checklist` suffixed to the end of the title.
+When starting a QA phase for a page or set of pages, create a copy of the [master template checklist](https://docs.google.com/spreadsheets/d/1jy020o6_uIVHppS_gWNU2brc3kitY9-nurguiqKomJo/edit?usp=sharing) and rename it to include the JIRA ticket ID, QA round, and ` - Front end QA checklist` suffixed to the end of the title.
 Example: `NBA-137 - QA Round 1 - Front end QA checklist`.

 After the new checklist has been created, please add the link to it to the JIRA ticket associated with it.